ImageMagick/Usage-Markdown/color_mods/index.md

 Now these generated hald images are the 'identity' or 'no-op' CLUT images.
 That is, they are the normal colors values forming the 3D color cube, and as such will produce no change the image.
-For example let's apply a 'no-op' Hald image, using the "`-hald-clut`" operator...
+For example, let's apply a 'no-op' Hald image, using the "`-hald-clut`" operator...

 ~~~
 convert rose:   hald_3.png -hald-clut   rose_hald_noop.png